FbW-E01/be-security-validate-andreglock/README.md

   - species must be at most 80 characters long
   - notes must be at most 140 characters long
   - estimatedAmount must contain only numbers
   - Question: what is it called when a string contains only letters and numbers?
+    - Alphanumeric, can be validated with isAlphanumeric();
   - *BONUS* species and notes must contain only letters (no numbers or symbols)

 - Do not commit `node_modules`